runtime-verification/benchmark-challenge-2018/MTL/timescales/README.md

-      -u N, --ubound N    define the upper bound for the property if available for the property --min-recur N       define the minimum number of recurrence in the trace if available for the property --max-recur N       define the maximum number of recurrence in the trace if available for the property --name STRING       define the name of property (default: MySpec) --limit-stutter N   define the maximum amount of stuttering in the trace (default: 0 -- No limit) --failing-end       append a sequence to the trace to makes the spec fail (default: True) --output-dir DIR    use existing DIR as the directory to write output files in
+      -u N, --ubound N    define the upper bound for the property if available for the property --min-recur N       define the minimum number of recurrence in the trace if available for the property --max-recur N       define the maximum number of recurrence in the trace if available for the property --name STRING       define the name of specification (default: MySpec) --limit-stutter N   define the maximum amount of stuttering in the trace (default: 0 -- No limit) --no-failing-end    disable appending a sequence to the trace to make the spec fail (default: Enabled) --output-dir DIR    use existing DIR as the directory to write output files in